Why We Should Measure Carbon Dioxide (CO2)?

 Carbon dioxide is a natural constituent of the air we breathe.
 Humans breathe in oxygen and release carbon dioxide, plants breathe in carbon dioxide and release oxygen.
 So why lately, are we hearing so much about carbon dioxide as an air pollutant?

 Before we talk about CO2 as pollutant or a health hazard, let’s dwell on Indoor Air Quality (IAQ).
 IAQ is a term coined to represent the air quality of occupied buildings, which can be offices, factories, showrooms, malls, schools, colleges & so on and so forth.
-Carbon dioxide is one of the most important gases effecting IAQ.
+Carbon dioxide is one of the most important gases affecting IAQ.

 We measure CO2 in ppm which is parts per million.
 The global outdoor monthly average level of CO2 in June 2018 was 410ppm which is the highest in the past 8,000,000 years (Read more here).
 However in an enclosed indoor area the CO2 levels are significantly higher.
 Various studies show that healthy CO2 levels in an enclosed space should be less than 750ppm.
 However, on an average, a normal human being exhales about 35 to 50K ppm per day; and if there is inadequate ventilation then the exhaled CO2 accumulates.
 Let's take an example, in an enclosed space of 3.5m X 4m, with single occupancy, without any ventilation, CO2 will increase from 500ppm to 1000ppm in only 45mins.
 With more number of occupants for greater time, the results can be disastrous!
 This is why CO2 levels inside offices with over 200 employees on a floor, or schools with 40 children in a classroom or a car with 3 occupants, or even a bedroom with 3 people sleeping at night with no ventilation can quickly climb to as high as 4000-5000 ppm or more!